eyvazahmadzada/media-manager/README.md

 ### Setup
 ```
-Please run "npm run build" to see the result
+Please run "npm run build" and open the directory "build/" in your server to see the result
 ```

 ### RULES: